microsoft/debug-adapter-protocol/specification.md

   line: number;

   /**
-   * Optional start column of range to search possible breakpoint locations in.
+   * Start column of range to search possible breakpoint locations in.
+If no
-   * If no start column is given, the first column in the start line is assumed.
+   * start column is given, the first column in the start line is assumed.
    */
   column?: number;

   /**
-   * Optional end line of range to search possible breakpoint locations in.
-If
+   * End line of range to search possible breakpoint locations in.
+If no end
-   * no end line is given, then the end line is assumed to be the start line.
+   * line is given, then the end line is assumed to be the start line.
    */
   endLine?: number;

   /**
-   * Optional end column of range to search possible breakpoint locations in.
-If
+   * End column of range to search possible breakpoint locations in.
+If no end
-   * no end column is given, then it is assumed to be in the last column of the
+   * column is given, then it is assumed to be in the last column of the end
-   * end line.
+   * line.
    */
   endColumn?: number;
 }
 ```

-Response to 'breakpointLocations' request.
+Response to `breakpointLocations` request.

 Contains possible locations for source breakpoints.